The MERIT Framework for AI Search Optimization

 Citation Reinforcement: Expanding Existing Visibility

 Once you're being cited, systematic reinforcement expands and sustains that visibility.
-AI systems favor brands with demonstrated topical authority across related subjects.
+AI systems favor brands with showed topical authority across related subjects.

 When You're Already Cited: